adtgroup8/project/README.md

 ## Shiny App Development
 The code file labelled "WhatsMyWorth_V4.R" is the R code for our WhatsMyWorth Shiny app.
-Our app connects to our database via a local server.
+Our app connects to the MySQL database via a local server.

+One can run the app by opening this file in RStudio.
+Our app contains three tabs, whose functionalities and operations are explained in our technical report.
+Below are some screenshots of WhatsMyWorth.